ajs1037/Threads/README.md

 * Thread might be waiting indefinitely for lock on object’s monitor (by calling wait() method), because no other thread is calling notify()/notifAll() method on object.
 In that case, Thread starves away to get CPU.
 * Thread might be waiting indefinitely for lock on object’s monitor (by calling wait() method), but notify() may be repeatedly awakening some other threads.
 In that case also Thread starves away to get CPU.

-# Define each method (methods are invoked on a particular Thread object) :
+### Question 57.
+Define each method (methods are invoked on a particular Thread object) :

 1. public void start()